deuscode/PowerShell-Docs/developer/hosting/host02-sample.md

 # Host02 Sample

 This sample shows how to write a host application that uses the Windows PowerShell runtime along with a custom host implementation.
 The host application sets the host culture to German, runs the [Get-Process](/powershell/module/Microsoft.PowerShell.Management/Get-Process) cmdlet and displays the results as you would see them by using pwrsh.exe, and then prints out the current data and time in German.
-This sample shows how to write a host application that uses the Windows PowerShell runtime along with a custom host implementation.
-The host application sets the host culture to German, runs the [Get-Process](/powershell/module/Microsoft.PowerShell.Management/Get-Process) cmdlet and displays the results as you would see them by using pwrsh.exe, and then prints out the current data and time in German.

 ## Requirements